1958 Mercedes-Benz 190SL

 Vehicle Description

-WE ARE DELIGHTED TO OFFER THIS LEFT HAND DRIVE MERCEDES-BENZ 190SL.
+WE ARE DELIGHTED TO OFFER THIS MERCEDES-BENZ 190SL.
 RESTORED TO EXCEPTIONAL LEVEL BY MARQUE SPECIALIST.

 THIS VEHICLE

-A numbers matching car, presented in the nicest period Anthracite Gray Metallic (DB172) exterior paintwork with Light Red Leather interior complimented by Red Mohair softtop.
+A numbers matching engine, presented in the nicest period Anthracite Gray Metallic (DB172) exterior paintwork with red leather interior complimented by mid-red mohair softtop.
 A total body-off restoration was carried out by Marque Specialist with every component seen or unseen restored to a very high level, all outer panels were replaced where necessary and every sub-assembly stripped and rebuilt to exacting standards.
-The vehicle will come with a complete run down by Lux Classics with any post-restoration adjustments necessary completed.
+The vehicle comes with a complete run down by Lux Classics with any post-restoration adjustments necessary completed.

 This vehicle will represent a good acquisition opportunity for a collector, investor or first-time classic car buyer as being a most desirable model reminiscent of the much valued 300SL Roadster & Gullwing coupe.
-It's available for viewing in the UK near Stanstead Airport on an appointment basis.
+It's available for viewing in the UK near Stanstead Airport CM3 1QX strictly on an appointment basis.

 FINANCE & WARRANTY AVAILABLE ON REQUEST